RootHappyCamper/DoesTheDogWatchPlex/README.md

 - Allow user to run daily, weekly, or on a set schedule
 - Jellyfin support
 - IMDB parental support
+- Allow user to only be warned about content they specficy instead of all "yes's" from doesthedogdie.com

 ## LICENSE

 This project is licensed under the MIT license.

 ## Credit
-[Valknight](https://github.com/valknight) for the original script and idea [Yacn](https://github.com/yacn) for original dockerfile for Valknight's script
+[Valknight](https://github.com/valknight) for the original script and idea <br />
+[Yacn](https://github.com/yacn) for original dockerfile for Valknight's script <br />